 At a time where breast augmentation is the most popular cosmetic procedures of all time, breast reduction might not seem en vogue.
 But for the many women who suffer from debilitating, overly-large breasts, surgical breast reduction offers relief and a restoration of confidence.
 The weight from overly large breasts can lead to long-term back pain, problems with posture, skin rashes under the breast, and sore shoulders from bra straps.
-Freedom of movement and even athletic activity can be hindered by overly large breasts, which make it much more difficult to find sports bra that can work.
-On an emotional level, overly large breasts can create feelings of self-consciousness, and many women find that their unique silhouette make most modern clothes ill-fitting.
+Freedom of movement and even athletic activity can be hindered by overly large breasts, which make it much more difficult to find a sports bra that can work.
+On an emotional level, overly large breasts can create feelings of self-consciousness, and many women find that their unique silhouette makes most modern clothes ill-fitting.
 At Aesthetx, breast reduction can give you beautifully balanced breasts that complement your figure.

 Breast Reduction Topics

 History of Breast Reduction